in03/SlangLang/playground/OAUTH_SETUP.md

 1. Build the playground: `bun run build:playground`
 2. Deploy the `playground/dist/` folder to GitHub Pages or Vercel

+**No backend server required!** Device Flow works entirely client-side.

 ## Testing the OAuth Flow

 1. Open the deployed playground
 2. Try to use the AI code generator
 3. You should see the authentication modal
 4. Click "Sign in with GitHub"
-5. Complete the OAuth flow
+5. A device code modal will appear with instructions
+6. Go to `https://github.com/login/device` and enter the code
+7. Authentication completes automatically
-6. Try generating some code!
+8. Try generating some code!

 ## Troubleshooting